Where to Stay in New York: A First Timers Guide (2025)

 Times Square New York

 However, it’s fair to say that staying in Times Square is a dream for many.
 If you can cope with the crowds and chaos, Times Square is an excellent place to stay in New York City.
+It’s certainly one for the bucket list.

 Pros of staying in Times Square